 Difficult in reality.

-Leveling the relatively inaccessible and often rugged terrain of southern Lancaster countryside especially along the steep banks of the Susquehanna River seemed like an improbable venture.
+Leveling the relatively inaccessible and often rugged terrain of the southern Lancaster countryside, especially along the steep banks of the Susquehanna River, seemed like an improbable venture.
 Not even the regional canals of the nineteenth century were able to traverse Manor Township’s western edge.
 Rarely short on confidence, the PRR was ready to meet this challenge with heavy steam-powered equipment, tons of dynamite, and thousands of laborers.

-Roughly 1000 men and 150 horses were deployed along the bluffs of the Susquehanna and hundreds more worked east and west from Quarryville.
-Many of these men were immigrants from Italian, Turkish, Syrian, and other southeastern European countries taken directly from incoming boats to the Lancaster job site.
+Roughly 1000 men and 150 horses were deployed along the bluffs of the Susquehanna, and hundreds more worked east and west from Quarryville.
+Many of these men were immigrants from Italy, Turkey, Syria, and other southeastern European countries taken directly from incoming boats to the Lancaster job site.

-It also meant dangerous blasting that in some areas created valleys 90 feet deep.
+It also meant dangerous blasting that, in some areas, created valleys 90 feet deep.
 The dynamite was often hoisted up the cliffs by hand and then detonated.
 The process was repeated over and over until the route was close to its desired elevation.
-From there, men finished the work with steam shovels and drills and finally pickaxes and shovels.
+From there, men finished the work with steam shovels and drills, and finally, with pickaxes and shovels.

 The High Price of Progress

 Local papers were filled weekly with tragic stories of men killed on the job with headlines that read “Blown Into Atoms His Awful Fate” and “Four Men Torn to Shreds at Highville.”
 Construction-related obituaries regularly appeared in the papers.
-All told, the project claimed over 200 lives including 11 men when a dynamite factory exploded seven weeks before the dedication.
+All told, the project claimed over 200 lives, including 11 men, when a dynamite factory exploded seven weeks before the dedication.
 Learn more about the dynamite factory explosion in this Uncharted Lancaster adventure.
-If you were looking for potentially haunted locations in Lancaster County, the 200 lost souls of the A&S might be a good place to start.

 Dedication